-Tea is named for the 3 wonderful infusions the leaves offer.
-Using a pan-firing method called "san bei xiang", it results in leaves in various shades of dark green to a silver-gray sheen.
-A traditional Fujianese green, it offers a nuanced taste that is both sweet and suggestively astringent.
-This is due to the fact it is made using a varietal that is strong and flavorful.
-The tea maker seeks to create tension between the sweet and pungent notes the leaves can & will yield.
-This tea is complex, offering a multi-level taste profile.
-Harvest date: April 2016.
+Tea is named for the 3 wonderful infusions the leaves traditionally offer.
+Using a pan-firing method called "San Bei Xiang", it results in leaves in various shades of dark green and, at times, almost a silver-gray appearance.
+A traditional green made in both Fujian and Zhejiang Provinces, it offers a nuanced taste that is both sweet and strong.
+The tea maker works the leaves in the wok to sharpen the naturally sweet and pungent notes of the cultivar.
+Tea is "GuYu" harvest, plucked in the second week of April, 2021.

-Brewing suggestions.
-A level tablespoon or 3 grams of leaf in 8-12 ounces of water will steep to a full bodied cup.
-Use water at about 195 degrees F. We recommend a short steep of 2 minutes and taste the tea.
+Brewing Suggestions.
+A rounded teaspoon or 3 grams of leaf for 8 ounces of water will steep to a full-bodied cup.
+Use water at 185-195 degrees F. We recommend a short steep of 1.5 - 2 minutes and taste.
 Leaves will yield multiple steeps.

 Savings automatically applied at checkout (price shown do not include the 20% off)